MIT-Emerging-Talent/ET6-practice-code-review/collaboration/retrospective.md

 on track and be more productive.
 Working with the team is not only productive, but also really educational - we learn a lot from each other.
 The key takeaway?
 Teamwork and effective communication really make a difference in achieving success.

+# Retrospective - Lukmon Olamilekan Alao

+## stop doing

+I will stop doing the following:

+- spending a long hour on finding solutions to technical problem I encountered
+- acknowledge my beginner level and ask for help when I face challenges

+## Things I will continuing doing

+- dedicating extra time to catch-up with the group activities
+- solving simple problem and increasing the difficulty as I progress
+- using the git commands I have learnt so it become second nature
+- being a good team player
+- using the code review template for all the code I write

+## Things I will start doing

+I will start doing the following:

+- time blocking for programming practice
+- adopting best code writing practice
+- documenting the codes I write
+- communicating my growth and the new skill I learnt on my social media
+- volunteering to teach the skills I have learnt already

+### part of my plan that went well

+- ensured i complete my tasks against all odds
+- learn as much as possible from my teammates
+- have better understanding of how to use github and git

+### plans that did not work out

+- to help my teammates a lot
+- to be present in all of the workshop and team meetings
+- to submit all my assignment before the deadline day

+### Things I included that were not in my plan

+- using extra hour for self study
+- watching lot of youtube videos on git and git command
+- later using AI to learn the git commands effectively